Last Updated on December 26, 2022

 Late Lunch by the Lake

-After that detour, we proceeded along riverside and cliff side lanes, past Lake Hinachi.
+After that detour, we went a little off route and proceeded along riverside and cliff side lanes, past Lake Hinachi.

 Traffic was sparse.
 The route offers sweeping viewpoints at pocket parks around the dam with benches and washrooms, and passes a Café Atre which specializes in galette and cake.
 How could we not stop there!